-Though Minneapolis and St. Paul offer the exciting amenities as many other big cities, they have many unique qualities that make them extremely livable and desirable for people in all stages of life.
-One of these appealing characteristics is the sense of community to be found in the Twin Cities, but especially in the numerous smaller neighborhoods within the larger cities.
+Minneapolis and St. Paul offer exciting amenities that make them extremely livable and desirable for people in all stages of life.
+One of these appealing characteristics is the sense of community to be found in the Twin Cities, but especially in the numerous smaller neighborhoods.
 A number of the most popular neighborhoods are even located right near the University of Minnesota.

 Dinkytown is a vibrant neighborhood in between Downtown Minneapolis and the north edge of the University campus.
 While the heart of Dinkytown only comprises a four-block area, you’ll find an eclectic collection of boutiques, coffee shops, restaurants, bookstores and hair salons.
 Here, you’ll also find great entertainment, like wonderful musical performances at the Varsity Theater, as well as a number of viable housing options.